seqscope/NovaScope/docs/getting_started/execute.md

 ## 2 Execution Options

 ### Option A: SLURM using a Master Job
 This approach involves utilizing a master SLURM job to oversee and manage the status of all other jobs.

 First, you need to establish the master job.
-Typically, this job requires minimal memory because its primary role is to monitor the progress of all tasks, handle job submissions based on dependencies and available resources.
-However, it's crucial for the master job to have an extended time limit, ensuring it remains active longer than the total time required to complete all associated jobs.
+The primary role of this job is to monitor the progress of all tasks, handle job submissions based on dependencies and available resources.
+Thus, it requires minimal memory but an extended time limit.
+Its time limit should be longer than the total time required to complete all associated jobs.

+Below is an example:
 ```
 #!/bin/bash
 ####  Job configuration